 For LMF-sided model inference, the UE or gNB can generate the necessary input data while the termination point for this input data lies within the LMF where the inference process is performed.

-For UE-sided model inference, the gNB or LMF can generate input data or assistance information while the termination point for this data lies within the UE, where the inference process is performed.
+For UE-sided model inference, the gNB or LMF can generate input data while the termination point for this data lies within the UE, where the inference process is performed.

 Monitoring: